maximg/fix-mp3-tag-mid3v2/README.md

 # fix-mp3-tag

+## About

 A lot of Cyrillic mp3's are broken by f%&amp;king windows encoding.
-Trying to fix this.
+This binary will try to fix this.

+## Dependency

 You need id3info and id3tag applications, usually they are part of id3lib package for most Linux distribution.

-To install:
+To install you need a git client, and a go compiler to build.

+## Installation

 * setup the environment:

   ```